Owing money or falling behind on repayments can be stressful. The good news is there are steps you can take to get out of debt — and stay out of debt.

 Here's how it works:

-- Prioritise your debts — list them in order from smallest to largest.
+- List your debts — in order from smallest to largest.

-- Pay off the smallest debt first — use the rest of your debt money to pay off as much more as you can on the smallest debt each month, until you clear it.
+- Pay off the smallest debt first — use the rest of your debt money to pay off the smallest debt.
+Pay as much as you can each month, until you clear it.

 When you've got your debt under control, keep the momentum going.
-Set yourself a goal and start saving.
-Making this a habit will help you avoid money problems in future.
+Saving regularly will help you avoid money problems in future.

 - Save for an emergency fund to build a safety net for unexpected expenses.